Miranda Sings: Live comedy act, 2013 to present

 Reviewing Miranda's second engagement at the LaughFest festival in Grand Rapids, Michigan in 2016, a critic noted that the material "resonated with parents as well as the younger set."
 Among other appearances, Miranda performed at the Kennedy Center in April 2016 and in Nashville's Ryman Auditorium in May at the 3rd Annual Wild West Comedy Festival.
 During the second half of 2016, Ballinger toured Miranda shows in the US, England, Ireland, Germany and Denmark.
 A US tour in early 2017 and subsequent concerts were billed as "Miranda Sings Live! ...
 Your [sic] Welcome".
 The premise was that, finding it unfair that she will not be able to attend her own funeral, Miranda enacts a funeral celebrating her life, career, death and resurrection.
 She continued the tour in September with shows in Europe, Australasia and the US in late 2017 and early 2018.
 In her 2017–2018 shows, Miranda gave tips on "how to be famous".
 Her tour in mid-2018 was styled Miranda Sings Live ...
 No Offense, in which she argued that one can say anything, as long as they follow the statement with "no offense".

 A Netflix comedy special, Miranda Sings Live...
 Your Welcome, filmed live at the Kennedy Center's Eisenhower Theater in Washington, D.C. in 2018, was released on June 4, 2019.
 Sara Aridi of The New York Times wrote: "Her peculiar sense of humor is the kind that simultaneously draws laughs and cringes – and it works."
 The same month, Ballinger began touring with her first post-baby Miranda show, "Who Wants My Kid?", in which Miranda tries to find a suitable audience member to take the "brat" she has been complaining about online.
 This tour continued throughout 2019 and into early 2020.
 BroadwayWorld called her 2022 Miranda show her "funniest one yet".
-She continues to tour in 2023.
+Ballinger toured in early 2023.

+In July 2023, Ballinger cancelled her remaining 2023 Miranda Sings shows after allegations were made against her.